DaveCaulfield/everything-but-the-gluten/README.md

 - Each of the dropdown links also contain an icon to give an added visual indication to the user to assist them in navigating the site.

-- The navbar is fully responsive for mobile devices.
+- The navbar is fully responsive for mobile and tablet devices.

 ![Navbar mobile visitor](README/assets/features/navbar-mobile-vistor.png)